adityasolanki205/Batch-Processing-Pipeline-using-DataFlow/README.md

      --job_name germananalysis

-     Note: This Repository also include local.py to run the Apache Beam job on you local machine.To Run locally, run the command below
+     Note: This Repository also include local.py to run the Apache Beam job on you local machine.To Run locally, run the command below:

      python -m Local --input ./data/german-original.data --output ./output/testing.txt